ps-tuebingen-courses/pl1-lecture-notes/src/04-desugaring/desugaring.md

 a core language and syntactic sugar.

 For illustration, consider the following proposed extensions to the language:
-  1. Mult
+  1. `Mult`
-  2. Sub
+  2. `Sub`
   3. Unary Negation

 Extension number 1 is a good example for a core language extension.
-We have no way of expressing mult in terms of the existing constructs
+We have no way of expressing `Mult` in terms of the existing constructs
-(if we had some looping construct we could express mult as repeated Add but we do not have loops).
+(if we had some looping construct we could express `Mult` as repeated `Add` but we do not have loops).

 Hence we add this language construct to the (core) language: